-Reviewers are asked to provide detailed, constructive comments that will help the editors make a decision on publication and the author(s)improve their
+Reviewers are asked to provide detailed, constructive comments that will help the editors make a decision on publication and the author(s)improve

-to support the conclusions drawn.
+data required to support the conclusions drawn.
 Where possible, reviewers should provide references to substantiate their comments.

-Reviewers should address the points below and indicate whether they consider any required revisions to be 'major compulsory revisions', 'minor essential
+Reviewers should address the points below and indicate whether they consider any required revisions to be 'major compulsory revisions', 'minor

-revisions' or 'discretionary revisions'.
+essential revisions' or 'discretionary revisions'.
 In general, revisions are likely to be 'Major compulsory revisions' if additional controls are required to

 support the claims or the interpretations are not supported by the data, if further analysis is required that may change the conclusions, or if the methods

 used are inadequate or statistical errors have been made.